Cave Junction, Oregon: Forest fires

 A number of wildfires have threatened Cave Junction over the years.
 The Longwood Fire in 1987, part of the 150000 acre Silver Fire complex, was ignited by lightning strikes following a three-year drought.
 Numerous residents of Cave Junction evacuated.

 In 2002, the Florence and Sour Biscuit fires converged, creating the Biscuit Fire.
 This fire threatened Cave Junction, Kerby, Selma and a number of Northern California communities.
 Ultimately, the Biscuit Fire lasted 120 days, burned 499965 acre in southern Oregon and northern California, and destroyed four homes and nine outbuildings in the Cave Junction area.
 In 2003, a wildfire destroyed a home in Cave Junction.
 In 2004, a downed power line caused a fire that briefly threatened over 100 homes and forced 200 people to evacuate.
 One person died, apparently of stress related to the fire.

+Labor Day of 2020 sparked hundreds of fires across the entire North American west coast, including the Slater fire, which swiftly moved north from Happy Camp overnight to the Illinois Valley.
+Wildland firefighters, experienced community members, and the inversion layer created by the intensity of smoke stopped the fire from moving much further.
+The nearby Devil fire and the Slater fire continued to burn through November 2020 but did not grow much at all or take with it any structures in the IV community.

 Geography

 Cave Junction is located on U.S. Route 199 at its junction with Oregon Route 46.
-It is about 30 mi southwest of Grants Pass, Oregon and 53 mi northeast of Crescent City, California.
+It is about 30 mi southwest of Grants Pass, Oregon, and 53 mi northeast of Crescent City, California.
 The city lies in the Illinois Valley, on the northwest slope of the Siskiyou Range, at an elevation of about 480 m above MSL.
 According to the United States Census Bureau, the city has a total area of 1.82 sqmi, of which, 1.81 sqmi is land and 0.01 sqmi is water.

 Climate

 Cave Junction has a Mediterranean climate (Köppen Csb) with summers featuring cool mornings and hot afternoons, and chilly, rainy winters.

-Cave Junction has an average low of 32.5 °F in January and high of 94.2 °F in July.
+Cave Junction has an average low of 32.5 °F in January and an average high of 94.2 °F in July.
 The record hottest temperature is 114 F on August 14, 2008; however, the hottest morning on record is a mere 69 F on July 21, 1994 and July 3, 2013.
 The coldest temperature is −6 F on December 10, 1972, and the only other mornings below 0 F were on the adjacent mornings of December 8 and 10 that year.
 Only sixteen afternoons have ever failed to top freezing; the coldest afternoon being 21 F on the same day as the record cold minimum.
 The coldest month since 1962 has been December 2013 which averaged 32.9 F and had a mean maximum of only 40.6 F.